Entertainment-Viet/Entertainment-Viet-backend/README.md

 ### Run locally
 1. ./gradlew clean bootJar
+2. Add `127.0.0.1 keycloak` to /etc/hosts (or equivalent file in Windows)
-2. docker-compose up -d
+3. docker-compose up -d
-3. The server will be launch in localhost:8080
+4. The server will be launch in localhost:8888
-4. The backend will be exposed at localhost:5432 with account (postgres/postgres)
+5. The backend will be exposed at localhost:5432 with account (postgres/postgres)
-5. The keycloak server will be at localhost:18080/auth
+6. The keycloak server will be at keycloak:8080/auth

+### Build docker image
+1. docker login
+2. /gradlew clean bootJar
+3. docker build -t duckhai1/ve-backend:0.1.0 .
+4. docker push duckhai1/ve-backend:0.1.0

 ### Deploy to SQA heroku
 1. Login to heroku: `heroku login`